jsafrane/scratch/AWS CSI.md

 ```
 ### Probe
 * Check that the  driver is configured and it can do simple AWS operations, e.g. describe volumes or so.
 * This call is used by Kubernetes liveness probe to check that  the driver is healthy.
-It's called every ~10 seconds (configurable, we can recommend higher values).
+It's called every ~10 seconds, so it should not do anything “expensive” or time consuming.
+10 seconds are configurable, we can recommend higher values.

 ## Controller Service RPC
 ### CreateVolume